 Customer service plays a big role, at least from the customer's point of view.
 Online banks can offer better customer service than traditional banks because their customers can communicate using bank websites, mobile apps, and social media.
-Online banking provides more ways to contact support than traditional banks, which only provide one way to contact their customer service department.
+Online banking provides more ways to contact support than legacy banks, which only provide one way to contact their customer service department.

-Traditional banks can take three days or more to transfer money from one account to another; digital banks have a much faster transfer system that transfers money instantly.
+Traditional banks can take three days or more to transfer money from one account to another; Internet banks have a much faster transfer system that transfers money instantly.
 Digital platform users can transfer to another account in just one day.

 Statistics on Digital Banking